 - Anesthetic is administered

 - An incision is made in the chosen area

 - A pocket in the breast is created

 - The implant is inserted through the incision and placed

 - The incisions and the pocket are closed

-Because breast augmentation is subject to market changes and dependent on the types of procedures you consider, there isn’t one set cost for breast augmentation.
-Review our Pricing page to build a “wishlist” and get estimated pricing on breast augmentation or a combination of procedures.
+Because breast augmentation is subject to market changes and dependent on the types of procedures you consider, there isn’t one set cost.
+Review our Pricing page to build a “wishlist” and get estimated pricing.
 We also have a fee schedule available in the office after your consultation.
 Feel free to contact our San Diego office for a pre-consultation and we are happy to provide more information.
 The cost of your surgery will partly depend on where you have it, the brand and style of implants, and whether you are combining breast augmentation with a breast lift or other procedures.